leonoronhas/find-the-image/README.md

 # Match the Number!
 [Mobile Game]

 ## Objective
 Test your ability to focus, and find the correct number amongst several similar numbers within a time period.
 Do you consider yourself attentive and accurate?
 Are you sure you can find THE number before the time runs out?
-That are some of the points and questions that you should be thinking when you try Match the Number game.
+These are some of the points and questions that you should be thinking when you try Match the Number game.

 ### Demo
 Coming soon!